-And they digged another well, and strove for that also: and he called the name of it Sitnah....
+And God remembered Rachel, and God hearkened to her, and opened her womb....
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.